khyerdev/tcobalt/README.md

    ```
 3. Copy the `target/release/tcobalt` binary to a directory included in your `$PATH` (`%PATH%` on Windows)
 4. Create a symbolic link named `tcb` in the same directory you put `tcobalt` that points to that `tcobalt` binary
-   On windows, you would create a batch file in a `%PATH%` folder named `tcb.bat` that would just run the `tcobalt.exe` binary
+   On windows, you would create a batch file in a `%PATH%` folder named `tcb.bat` that would just run the `tcobalt.exe` binary, or just completely rename the binary to `tcb.exe`

 ## Dependencies
 tcobalt is designed to use as little dependencies as possible.
 Here are the ones it uses: